 |Average Hard Produce Yield||18 ounces||16 ounces||20 ounces||17 ounces|

 |Average Leafy Greens Yield||4 ounces||7 ounces||3 ounces||5 ounces|

 Our Analysis and Test Results

-The juice is fed through an adjustable spout into a 40-ounce pitcher — combined with the oversized pulp container, it is obvious that this centrifugal model is specifically designed to process large amounts of juice at one time.
-The included pitcher features a "froth separator," which we particularly appreciate because the juice trends towards the thinner side, often accompanied by a rather significant amount of foam.
+The juice is fed through an adjustable spout into a 40-ounce pitcher — combined with the oversized pulp container; it is evident that this centrifugal model is specifically designed to process large amounts of juice at one time.
+The included pitcher features a "froth separator," which we particularly appreciate because the juice trends towards the thinner side, often accompanied by a relatively significant amount of foam.
 The filter does a great job of keeping pulp to a minimum, but depending on the recipe, juice can be a bit gritty despite a well-blended taste.
 Overall, the Big Mouth Premium offers an average juice quality consistent with its price point.

 This centrifugal model features a 3-inch wide chute that can accommodate all but the largest apples.
 This "wide mouth" feature is what makes the Big Mouth series so popular, and we very much understand why: feeding whole foods to a juicer significantly cuts down on prep time.

 Based on the less extravagant base model results, we didn't expect much by way of soft produce juice production from the Big Mouth Premium.
 We did hold out hope, given that this model features a dual-speed motor with a low setting.
 Averaged across four types of soft produce, this model only produced average yields.
 While the juice was only mildly pulpy, it was surprisingly foamy — juicing apples and oranges made an average of 1 inch of foam.